 Simply put, the overall purpose of Masonry is to provide a way to help each member become a better person.
 The Fraternity does not propose to take a bad man and make him good; rather, to take the good man and make him better.
 The fraternity places emphasis on the individual man by:

 Freemasonry tries to impress upon its members the principles of personal responsibility and morality, to give each member an understanding of and feeling for Freemasonry's character, and to have every member put these lessons into practice in his daily life.
 The aim is to build a better world by building better men to work in their own communities.

 Freemasonry believes in universal peace made possible by teaching its doctrine through the Brotherhood of Man and the Fatherhood of God.

 What Are Lodges?

 The local Lodge is a group of Masons granted a Charter by the Grand Lodge of Vermont.
-There are specific guidelines set by the Grand Lodge as to how this local Lodge may function and what it can and cannot do.
-These guidelines are set forth in books of constitutions and ritual.
+The Grand Lodge sets specific guidelines for how this local Lodge may function and what it can and cannot do.
+These guidelines are outlined in books of constitutions and rituals.
 The leaders of the Lodge are elected by the Lodge membership each year.

 Origin of Freemasonry

 It is not clear when the Craft was born.
-Hundreds of Masonic scholars have investigated this question, but no conclusive answer has been found and perhaps never will be.
-The earliest written record of the term “Master Mason” appears in the Regis Manuscript, written about 1390 and now kept in the British Museum.
-Its mention of the “Master Mason” refers to the stonemasons of the Middle Ages.
-The tools of the stonemason date back, of course, to the earliest periods of history and are lost in the mists of time.
-This is also true of the geometry and geometric symbols used in the craft of building.
+Hundreds of Masonic scholars have investigated this question, but no conclusive answer has been found, and perhaps never will be.
+The earliest written record of the term "Master Mason" appears in the Regis Manuscript, written about 1390 and now kept in the British Museum.
+Its mention of the "Master Mason" refers to the stonemasons of the Middle Ages.
+The tools of the stonemason date back to the earliest periods of history and are lost in the mists of time.
+This is also true of the geometry and geometric symbols used in the Craft of building.

 The Two Types of Masonry